slashv/livestore-filesync-example/README.md

 [Service worker](public/sw.js) proxies requests which start with `/files` to first try to retrieve from OPFS and falls back to remote url.
 This relieves UI code from needing to detect when to fetch from remote or local storage.

-[Web worker](src/workers/cloudflare-sync.ts) included which handles remote file storage api requests alongside LiveStore syncing.
+[Web worker](src/workers/cloudflare-sync.ts) included which handles remote file storage api requests alongside LiveStore syncing via Cloudflare.

 ## Comments & areas of improvement